h45hy/Hecs/README.md

 # Hecs

-"Hell's ECS"
+## "Hell's ECS"

-A simple ECS library made for Roblox
+An ECS library designed to have a minimal and vanilla-like syntax.

 ## Usage